Authorization: Access Control

 Vulnerability Description Example

-IDOR (Insecure Direct Object Reference) User can access resources by guessing/modifying IDs /user/profile?id=123 -> /user/profile?id=124
+IDOR (Insecure Direct Object Reference) User can access resources by guessing or modifying IDs /user/profile?id=123 -> /user/profile?id=124

 Missing Function-Level Access Control API endpoints lack permission checks DELETE /api/user/123 accessible to any authenticated user